National Liberation Army (Colombia): Ideology

-The ideology of ELN has been described as "Catholic Marxism", as well as "Marxism-Leninism interspersed with revolutionary Catholicism", and the organization embraces Roman Catholic morality, which makes the group heavily utilize the concept of martyrdom and refuse to take part in the Colombian drug trade.
-ELN also stresses Catholic moralism, including the need to "live with dignity" by adhering to Catholic teaching.
+The ideology of ELN has been described as "Catholic Marxism", Marxism as well as "Marxism-Leninism interspersed with revolutionary Catholicism", and the organization embraces Roman Catholic morality, which makes the group heavily utilize the concept of martyrdom, and historically refuse to take part in the Colombian drug trade.
+It later softened its stance and was reported to be involved to drug trafficking, although it continues to claim that it is not directly involved and "only earns a relatively small amount of money from gramaje" (small tax on drug producers).
+ELN stresses Catholic moralism, including the need to "live with dignity" by adhering to Catholic teaching.
 The ELN has had links with the Catholic Church ever since its foundation in 1964, as it has been founded by radical Catholic priests.

 It adheres to liberation theology, which includes the notion that Catholicism requires the creation of a fair and equal society based on socialist principles, and an anti-imperialist agenda that primarily targets corporations active in the Colombian extractive sector.
 The Catholic character of the party was further developed by its former leaders, Camilo Torres Restrepo and Manuel Peréz, who were Catholic priests.
 Its ideology has been described as "a violent brand of liberation theology that mixes Marxist politics with the Roman Catholic Church".

+The ELN is Guevarist and postulates an economy based on cooperative associations.
+It rejects the principle of market economy altogether and instead proposes a socieconomic organization based on the principles of the Cuban Revolution and liberation theology, specifically the Catholic ideal of social justice.
+It criticizes capitalism and liberalism as oppressive, undemocratic and unable to satisfy the "social rights" of the Colombian population.
+It argues that capitalism's individualism must be rejected in favor of collective self-determination.

 Apart from its Catholicism, the ELN is heavily tied to Revolutionary Cuba and Castroism.
 The founders of ELN trained in Havana, and the organization follows the ideology of foquismo based on writings of Che Guevara; thus its ideology is also described as a "Che Guevara type of communist ideology".
 José Míguez Bonino classified ELN as a Castroist and Guevarist movement, noting that Cuba was closely involved in the training and preparation of its foundation.
 The ELN did not adhere to either the Soviet or Chinese ideological lines and instead became independent, which resulted in the organization accepting clergy into its ranks.